-7.1 The PRA considers that for the purposes of Regulation 42(4)(c), firms must ensure that their collateral arrangements do not undermine the requirement for firms to manage their MA portfolios separately from the rest of their business.
+7.1 The PRA considers that for the purposes of Regulation 42(4)(c), firms must ensure that their collateral arrangements do not undermine the condition for firms to manage their MA portfolios separately from the rest of their business.

-7.2 The PRA considers that separate collateral arrangements in respect of an MA portfolio would most obviously be conducive to ensuring the separate portfolio management.
+7.2 While firms may be able to satisfy this condition in a range of ways, the PRA considers that separate collateral arrangements in respect of an MA portfolio would most obviously be conducive to ensuring separate portfolio management.
 For example, in the case of title transfer collateral arrangements, separate netting arrangements in respect of an MA portfolio would ensure that that MA portfolio is not exposed to the non-MA business of the firm.
 However, it is for firms to evidence in their MA applications how their arrangements and processes ensure that an MA portfolio is managed separately and is not exposed to the non-MA business.
 In evidencing this the PRA would expect firms to: